 We — as a campus and as a generation of overachievers — are stuck.
 The problems with sex, alcohol and mental health on this campus are intrinsically tied to anxiety about performance and the insecurities produced by anxieties.
 It is, as ever, a chicken and egg situation: Everything feeds everything else, and many of us don’t — I certainly don’t — know how to break these cycles of personal, social, professional and academic anxiety and learn how to do less and feel better about it.

 Perhaps the most troubling aspect of this problem is how uncomfortable people seem to be talking about their mental health and how challenging it can be to get help and support on campus.
 In the last few weeks alone I’ve spoken to several people who can’t get appointments at Mental Health or who have been so turned off by an initial appointment that they’ve refused to continue.
 No, these friends are not suicidal, but it’s hard for them to live their lives because of anxiety or depression.
+In case you are fighting these conditions, we recommend you to check the cheef botanicals cbd store.

 Their disarming honesty about what they are living with is a charge that I put on all of us: If you’re struggling, talk about it.
 If you’re struggling, get help.
 We need to find ways to make it okay to talk about mental health on campus and come clean about what we’re doing to ourselves and to each other.